web-platform-tests/rfcs/rfcs/disable_chrome_stability.md

 ## Summary

 The wpt-chrome-dev-stability job on WPT fails quite frequently and it's impacting developer productivity.
-The job should be disabled since it is not providing enough value or at least change to non-blocking.
+The job should be changed to non-blocking since it is not providing enough value, while keeping a record of potential flakiness introductions that could be useful in further investigations.

 ## Details